l7mp/stunner/README.md

 In summary, unless properly locked down, STUNner may be used hostilely to open a UDP tunnel to any UDP service running inside a Kubernetes cluster.
-Accordingly, it is critical to tightly control the pods and services inside a cluster exposed via STUNner.
-This can be done conveniently with an ACL, implemented in Kubernetes with a `NetworkPolicy`.
+Accordingly, it is critical to tightly control the pods and services inside a cluster exposed via STUNner, using a properly configured Kubernetes ACL (`NetworkPolicy`).

-The below security considerations will greatly reduce the attack surface associated by STUNner.
+The below security considerations will greatly reduce the attack surface associated with STUNner.
 Overall, **a properly configured STUNner deployment will present exactly the same attack surface as a WebRTC infrastructure hosted on a public IP address** (possibly behind a firewall).
 In any case, use STUNner at your own risk.